East Renfrewshire homes left without water on Christmas Day

 Scottish Water said that while the fault was repaired in the evening of 25 December, full supply would not resume until later on Boxing Day.

-Stephen Ball, who lives in Newton Mearns, was cut off from the water supply at at about 19:30 on Christmas Day.
+One resident in Newton Mearns told BBC Scotland he was cut off from the water supply at at about 19:30 on Christmas Day.
 His water was still off as of 11:00 the following day.

-He told BBC Scotland: "We've got five people in the household and the more inconvenient thing about it was just not being able to get kids' teeth brushed after they've been eating chocolate all day, not being able to have a shower before you go to bed and obviously not being able to flush the toilet."
+He said: "We've got five people in the household and the more inconvenient thing about it was just not being able to get kids' teeth brushed after they've been eating chocolate all day, not being able to have a shower before you go to bed and obviously not being able to flush the toilet.

-Mr Ball added: "Nobody can have a shower, there's no drinking water from the tap and nobody can use the toilets.
+"Nobody can have a shower, there's no drinking water from the tap and nobody can use the toilets.

 "I'm sure that may be having quite an impact on any local restaurants, businesses."